umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 4. In the folder, there should be a file named `updating`.
 Remove it

-Once the leftover marker file is removed, you run your pipeline again.
+Once the marker file is removed, run your pipeline again.

 ## Are you stuck?